Narthorn/ctf/2020-10-24_DGSESIEE/150_keypad_sniffer/README.md

 <img src="keypad_face.jpg" width="40%"/> <img src="keypad_back.jpg" width="40%" />

 This challenge requires learning how [Keypad Scanning](https://arduinogetstarted.com/tutorials/arduino-keypad) works.
-A given line, say 101111101110 in keypad_sniffer.txt can be mapped to the pinout in the image as such:
+A given line in [keypad_sniffer.txt](), say 101111101110, can be mapped to the pinout in the image as such:

 ```
 power‾|